 - Add personalized product recommendations with a product recommendation tool or website visitor tracking software.

-- Segment your audience into marketing campaigns appropriate to their interests, previous purchases, or behavior on your website.
+- Segment your audience into marketing campaigns according to their interests, previous purchases, or behavior on your website.

 2) Send engaging content

-You don’t have many words to work with on these communication channels, so your content is even more important.
+Your word count is limited on these communication channels, so relevance is even more important.
 Aim to capture attention and ignite emotions immediately.

-- Use your brand logo in push notifications and as your Messenger profile picture, so that customers can immediately recognize and trust you
+- Insert your brand logo in push notifications and your Messenger profile picture, so customers immediately recognize and trust you.

-- Insert images of products that the person bought, looked at, or might be interested in to incite emotions of want, need, and excitement.
+- Include images of products the person bought, looked at, or might be interested in to incite emotions of want, need, or excitement.

-- Use friendly and conversational copy to make your message feel more less like a mass-email campaign and more like a personal note.
+- Employ friendly, conversational copy to make your message feel less like a mass-email campaign and more like a personal note.